DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 4. Goodnight, my mystery love!

 5b.
-The Search for Mr. Big: 10#s: a 20 minute video for Bb & synthesizer with 3 actors.
+The Search for Mr. Big: 10#s: a 20 minute video musical for B & synthesizer with 3 actors.
 The work chronicles two of the large men loved by a gay man, played by Brian Mark.
 Both of his boyfriends, Harold & Paul are played by Tony Stegal.
 Jimmie York plays Harold's mother & Paul's land-lady.
+Narrations, by the composer, were replaced by Mr. Mark; they were then deleted all together from the video.
+Dedicated to the performers.
 Cablecast on BNN-TV & s

 To the right (bottom) please click on Paul